illinois-ceesd/mirgecom/doc/faq/errors.rst

          platforms = get_platforms()
      pyopencl._cl.LogicError: clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR

-  This error occurs because pyopencl was built by source with an incompatible gcc.
+  This error occurs because pyopencl was built by source with an incompatible gcc version.
 Load a newer gcc module (``$ ml load gcc/8.3.1`` should work), and recompile pyopencl.